 High-speed data networks are not inherently secure.
 Public and private network infrastructure is exposed to a multitude of cyber-threats and two thirds of all data theft occurs while it is moving across the network.

-Network data is at greatest risk when it contains sensitive, confidential or personally identifiable information.
+Network data security is at greatest risk when it contains sensitive, confidential or personally identifiable information, encrypting data in motion.
 The high data volumes (10Gbps+ links) involved in every day tasks represent an increasingly attractive proposition for cyber-criminals, as they seek financial gain from the data, or metadata, available to them.

 Encrypting network data

 Not all encryption solutions are created equal.
 As we’ve seen from recent vendor announcements, embedded network/security devices and devices with “embedded encryption” are just not cutting it.
 If you want to protect your data, you should be using purpose-built, dedicated encryption solutions; either high-assurance hardware or a virtualized/software alternative.

 The rapid growth of virtualisation, big data applications, Cloud and data centre services means we are becoming increasingly reliant on our high-speed/high-availability data networks to deliver information when and where we need it.